 The IFEES Duncan Fraser Global Award for Excellence in Engineering Education recognizes individuals who have made innovative and meritorious contributions with a significant impact on the advancement of engineering education.
 IFEES encourages nominations of outstanding candidates from all regions of the world.
-IFEES is accepting applications through May 24, 2017.
+IFEES will begin accepting applications in mid-2018.

 The 2017 Global Award recipient will be honored in Kuala Lumpur, Malaysia during the 2017 World Engineering Education Forum, which will be held from November 13-16.
 The recipient will receive a medal, citation, a one-time monetary prize of US $1,000, round-trip economy class plane ticket, and three nights lodging to receive the award.

 Members of the IFEES community are encouraged to nominate an individual who they believe falls within the criteria of having provided extraordinary leadership and impact in engineering education.

 It is not necessary for the nominee to be a member of an IFEES member society; however, the nominator must be the representative of an active IFEES member society.
 A list of member representatives is available on the members section of our website.
 The nominator may nominate only one individual for the award.

 It is critical that all nominators spend some time providing evidence regarding the measurable impact made by each nominee in the area of engineering education.